nullwiz/markdown-cv/index.md

 ## Currently

-On my current job I am doing boring automation using Selenium Webdriver and C#.
+On my current job I am doing automation using Selenium Webdriver and C#, while constantly writing documentation for these automation test-cases.
 Having previously worked with automation in Python the task is easy, but I want to move to a more data-science and programming focused position that is able to research and propose models.
 ML and Electronics is my main interest when I am off work or study.